 West Bend, the county seat and largest city in Washington County, is nestled in picturesque farm country with rolling hills and rustic roads.
 The Milwaukee River winds its way through the downtown, en route from the hills of the Kettle Moraine to Lake Michigan.
 The city maintains the charm and friendliness of small-town living.
 It is home to the Museum of Wisconsin Art, which features the works of Wisconsin artists through the ages; the University of Wisconsin - Washington County campus; and the Kettle Moraine Symphony Orchestra.

 Kewaskum is named after a famous Potawatomi Indian chief.
-Nestled along the Milwaukee River, it is known today as the “Gateway to the Kettle Moraine State Forest.”
+Nestled along the Milwaukee River at the northwestern corner of Washington County, it is known today as the “Gateway to the Kettle Moraine State Forest.”
 With more than 27,000 acres of beautiful hills, winding trails and sparkling lakes, the northern unit of the state forest attracts thousands of people who are interested in swimming, camping, hiking, horseback riding, skiing, hunting, fishing and studying nature.
 Just outside Kewaskum is the newly developed Ice Age Trail, a hiking path that winds through the forest.
 In the village of Kewaskum, visitors and residents can ski the slopes of the Sunburst Ski Area.

 The town of Allenton, which is located on the Rock River west of West Bend, hosts the annual World Concertina Congress Jamboree Festival on Labor Day weekend.

 Southern Washington County: Hartford • Slinger • Jackson • Richfield